Tenetri/QuakeMegaMod/README.md

 * Light Controller (Select Lightning Gun three times): A classic mod I remember would allow players to vote to turn the lights on and off.
 Since the vote used impulse commands, to keep things it accessible to console players I created this weapon instead
 * Biosuit has been replaced with Haste (I gave it a Blue Key model): It makes everything you do faster (I also removed the damage from Slime)
 * Reduced item respawn time in half for most items, and the rest has a 1/3 time reduction
 * Extra Gibs!
-The requires for players to gib is -10 health, instead of -40 health.
+I changed the requirements for players to gib is -10 health, instead of -40 health.
 There's 3x as many gibs, and they can be kicked around until they disappear.
-Also all hanging zombies are now killable and gib after 40 damage
+Also all wall hanging zombies are now killable and gib after 40 damage
 * Map Start has the func_bossgate removed which opens the arena for more deathmatch
 * Custom Death messages for the weapons I've added to the mod (EG: Tenetri was deleted by Tenetri's Homing Missile)
 * All maps show up with (MegaMod) inside the map name (Thanks to JPiolho)